 jOrgan was of great interest to me, because my long-

-There are two other Virtual Pipe Organ programs available, both much better known.
+There are two other Virtual Pipe Organ programs available, both of them much better known (written before “Great Organ” was released in early 2020).
 Why my preference for this one?
 As regards the quality of sound available from them, I would class them all as being capable of producing sounds of high quality, and fairly equally.
 However, that does not mean that an excellent sound is always being produced, for much more is needed to achieve good results than having an excellent computer program.

 The three things I look for in a VPO program are Excellence (of sound and presentation), Simplicity (of use), and Economy (of cost).
-And with all three, I would include the implications for those writing the program or constructing the VPO, and not just the user.
+And here I would include the implications for those people writing the program or constructing the VPO, and of course the user.
 Other people may have other priorities, and inevitably we will all differ somewhat in just what makes up excellence, simplicity and economy anyway.
 So there is plenty of room for much difference of opinion.

 Without going into all the details, I merely want to say that I have come to the conclusion that jOrgan satisfies these three criteria, taken together, the best.
 That is my considered opinion, and I think I have said enough about my background to be able to claim that such an opinion will not have been arrived at, out of ignorance of the subject, or indeed at all tritely.
 Of course plenty of people will differ from my opinion, and I am perfectly happy about that.

 HOW DOES jORGAN DIFFER FROM THE OTHER TWO?